-This website’s logo, is a little strange looking.
+This website’s logo is a little strange looking.
 A lamb with a sword stuck in it?
 Why a lamb?
 Why a sword?
 And why are the two together?

 Jesus is referred to as a “lamb” 33 times in the New Testament.
 Interestingly, before the death and resurrection of Jesus, only John the Baptist referred to Jesus as the “Lamb of God” (John 1:29).
 It seems that the Jewish people, anticipating a warrior Messiah, couldn’t fathom referring to their potential savior as a lamb instead of something like a mighty lion.
-In the last book of the Bible, Revelation, it is fully revealed that Jesus isn’t the warrior that many thought he would be, instead he is the lamb.
+In the last book of the Bible, Revelation, it is fully revealed that Jesus isn’t the warrior that many thought he would be; instead, he is the lamb.

 Then one of the elders said to me, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed…” Then I saw a Lamb, looking as if it had been slain, standing at the center of the throne…

-John, the author of Revelation, is told in his vision to look at a Lion but instead he sees a Lamb “looking as if it had been slain, standing…” This vision is illustrating the unexpected reversal of the Messiah.
+John, the author of Revelation, is told in his vision to look at a Lion, but instead, he sees a Lamb “looking as if it had been slain, standing…” This vision is illustrating the unexpected reversal of the Messiah.
 Jesus is the savior who allows himself to be killed by his enemies so that he may offer life to his enemies.
 This is radically different from the expectations of a warrior Messiah.
 The Lamb is slain yet it is still standing!
-Jesus wasn’t defeated, he was victorious on the cross (Colossians 2:14).
+Jesus wasn’t defeated; he was victorious on the cross (Colossians 2:14).

 Jesus is the Lamb that was slain, and he was slain on a cross, so why a sword?
 For many people, the symbol of the cross has been used so often in Christian iconography that it has lost much of it’s meaning.
-A cross no longer effectively communicates a device designed for murder, like a guillotine, a gun, or a noose would.
+A cross no longer effectively communicates a device designed for murder, as a guillotine, a gun, or a noose would.
 Rather, most see it as a symbol representing a religion.
 So instead, for the logo, another tool designed for killing is used: a sword.
 This was a tool of death that even the apostles had access to.

 While today we would use a gun to kill people instead of a sword, this bladed weapon remains a classic symbol of battle and murder.
 The sword represents the world’s systems of violence that they rely on.
-In the United States we still have the same system of violence that killed God: the death penalty.
+In the United States, we still have the same system of violence that killed God: the death penalty.
 The world believes that killing is sometimes the solution to problems.
 That is why we have police, soldiers, and executioners.

 Violence is the power of the world and of the empires that rule it.